 2 to 3 gloves of garlic will reduce the inflamed uvula.
 We will add that the site does not mention if the garlic can be cooked or not.
 Because it does not specify, we highly recommend consuming the garlic raw.

-Throughout history the benefits of drinking tea have been proven time and time again.
+Throughout history, the benefits of drinking tea have been proven time and time again.
 This is also the case with basil tea.
-Simply place the basil in the hot water and try and drink two to three cups daily.
+Simply place the basil in the hot water and try to drink two to three cups daily.
 It will reduce soreness and inflammation.